A vitally stirring western unlike most westerns of its time

 “High Noon” is one of the top films to come out of classic Hollywood.
 It was nominated for seven Academy Awards (including “Best Picture”), ended up winning four, and can often be found on the greatest movies of all-time lists.

 Fred Zinnemann, director of “High Noon”, was one of Hollywood’s preeminent directors, and one of the first to strive for realism and insist on shooting on location.
 He began directing in the early 1930s with short films and moved to directing features (mostly “B” pictures) in the early 40s.
 Born in Austria, many thought he was a bad choice to direct “High Noon” since he was a foreigner and westerns were such an American genre.
 Producer Stanley Kramer (mentioned below) hired him regardless and Zinnemann did a truly outstanding job.
 The direction in this film is phenomenal.
 This was Zinnemann’s first and only western.
 His background in low budget “B” films and a desire for more realistic films paid off, making “High Noon” very original for its time.
 He earned a “Best Director” Academy Award nomination for this film, one of 10 career nominations (in various categories).
-He won four Oscars during his career (one each for directing "A Man for All Seasons" and "The Sundowners", one Oscar as a producer, and one for a short film).
+He won four Oscars during his career (one each for directing "A Man for All Seasons" and "The Sundowners", one as a producer, and one for a short film).
 He directed many fantastic films including "A Man for All Seasons”, “Oklahoma!”, and “From Here to Eternity”, which I will definitely include in this blog.
 Fred Zinnemann died in 1997 at the age of 89.

 The star of “High Noon” is Gary Cooper, who plays “Marshal Will Kane”.
-Gary Cooper (also known as “Coop”) was one of most popular and top Hollywood stars of his time.
-He was voted number 11 of the men on the American Film Institute’s “100 Years...100 Stars” list of the "50 Greatest American Screen Legends”.
-He stood very tall at 6'3", and was known for his understated held back acting style along with an honest, no pretense manner on and off-screen.
+Gary Cooper (also known as “Coop”) was one of the most popular, top Hollywood stars of his time and was voted number 11 of the men on the American Film Institute’s “100 Years...100 Stars” list of the "50 Greatest American Screen Legends”.
+He stood very tall at 6'3", and was known for his understated, held back acting style along with an honest, no pretense manner on and off-screen.
 He had a slight limp from a car accident from when he was a teenager which was responsible for his unique horse riding style.
 It’s been said that while filming he seemed so deadpan you couldn’t tell if he was even acting, but when you saw the footage you could see a lot going on emotionally with him.
 Coop often played the tough guy or the awkward shy type - but either way always a hero.
 With his “common man” persona of honesty and near nobility he came to be known as the “Quintessential American Hero”.
 Just like all top stars, he protected and worked on his persona, and is even quoted as saying to a screenwriter writing a part for him, “Just make me the hero”.
 Coop left Montana for Hollywood in search of a job as an illustrator and instead found work as a stunt horse rider in western films.
 That lead to extra and bit parts in silent films in the mid 20s and a small role in 1927’s “Wings” (the very first film to win a “Best Picture” Academy Award) which launched his career.
 Cooper became a star in 1929 with his first sound film, “The Virginian”, a western in which he originated the famous line “This town ain’t big enough for the both of us”.
 He appeared in over 100 films, many of them westerns, including several classics which will be on here eventually.
 Among his classics are "Sergeant York", "Meet John Doe", "The Pride of the Yankees", "Mr. Deeds Goes to Town", and of course, "High Noon”.
 At one point, Gary Cooper was the highest paid man in the US.
 By the time “High Noon” came around he was an aging star in somewhat poor heath, and at a career downturn.
 This film revived his star status, and awarded him with his second “Best Actor” Academy Award (his first was for 1941's, “Sargent York”).
 His two Oscar wins were out of a career total of five nominations.
 In 1961 he was given an Honorary Oscar for his body of work as an actor.
 He was married only once, to a socialite from 1933 until 1953 when they separated, but they never divorced.
 Coop had a famous affair with actress Lupe Velez, and another with Patricia Neal (who you saw in “The Day the Earth Stood Still”).
 He was known to have affairs with nearly all of his leading ladies (including Grace Kelly from this film, who was almost 30 years younger).
 Gary Cooper died in 1961 at the age of 60.

 Grace Kelly, who plays “Amy Fowler Kane”, became a top Hollywood star, award winning actress, a real life princess, and a legend.
 She came from a prominent Philadelphia family (her father was a multiple Olympic Gold Medal winner), and she began her acting career in 1950.
 She appeared in theater and television in the early 1950s, and “High Noon” was her second film.
 Her third film, “Mogambo” (which was a loose remake of “Red Dust”, featured on this blog earlier) made her a star.
 One of the screen’s most stunning beauties, she was particularly known for playing classy, “icy blonde” types who usually had a sultry sexuality just under the surface.
 The “icy blonde” type was a favorite of director Alfred Hitchcock (director of "Notorious", film #3 on this blog) and they made three films together ("Dial M for Murder”, "Rear Window", and ”To Catch a Thief”) for which she is probably most remembered as an actress.
 Grace won a “Best Actress” Academy Award for the 1954 drama, “The Country Girl”, in which she is fantastic playing against type.
 She received one other Oscar nomination for “Mogambo”.
 She was voted number 13 of the women on the American Film Institute’s “100 Years...100 Stars” list of the "50 Greatest American Screen Legends”.
 In 1955, while filming “To Catch a Thief” in the French Riviera, she was asked to participate in the Cannes Film Festival.
 During a photoshoot she met Prince Rainier III of Monaco and they married in 1956.
 Grace was 26, a major international star, and had made only eleven Hollywood films.
 Upon her marriage, she retired from acting to fulfill her duties as Princess Grace of Monaco.
 She loved acting and missed it (as Princess she wasn’t permitted to continue her acting career).
 Hitchcock kept begging her to come back and appear in another one of his films, which never could or did happen.
 Princess Grace had 3 children, Princess Caroline, Prince Albert, and Princess Stéphanie.
 In 1982, while driving with her daughter Stéphanie along the famous steep cliffs and sharp turns of the French Riviera (rumored to be the same road on which she drove with Cary Grant in “To Catch a Thief”), she suffered a stroke and her car drove off a cliff.
 Princess Stéphanie survived and Princess Grace died after being in a coma.
 She was 52 years old.
 Being a huge fan of hers, when I heard the news of her death I was shocked and devastated.
 Long ago, when I first watched “High Noon” I wasn’t particularly taken by her performance but over the years watching it again (and again), I can now appreciate that she did a pretty wonderful job.